bentoml/BentoML/README.md

 ## Feature Highlights

 * __Multiple Distribution Format__ - Easily package your Machine Learning models
-  into a format that works best with your inference scenario:
+  and preprocessing code into a format that works best with your inference scenario:
   * Docker Image - deploy as containers running REST API Server
   * PyPI Package - integrate into your python applications seamlessly
   * CLI tool - put your model into Airflow DAG or CI/CD pipeline